gaurav16gupta/gaurav16gupta.github.io/index.md

 published: true
 ---

-I am a first year PhD student at [Rice University](https://eceweb.rice.edu/), Electrical and Computer Engineering department.
+I am a first year PhD student, working with [Prof. Anshumali Shrivastava](https://www.cs.rice.edu/~as143/) at [Rice University](https://eceweb.rice.edu/), Electrical and Computer Engineering department.
+I am working on randomised algorithms and machine learning for large scale datasets.

 During 2014 to July 2018, I was a part of Tata Consultancy Services Innovation Labs, Delhi, India, where I work under the guidance of [Dr. Gautam Shroff](https://www.linkedin.com/in/gautam-shroff-066901/) and [Dr. Lovekesh Vig](https://sites.google.com/site/lovekeshhome/).
-My research interests lie in the areas of Computer Vision, Machine Learning, Deep Learning and Augmented Reality.
+I worked in the area of computer vision, deep learning and augmented reality.
 You can find my [CV](https://gaurav16gupta.github.io/Resume-%20Gaurav%20Gupta.pdf) and [Publications](https://gaurav16gupta.github.io/publications/).

-I am Bachelor of Technology (B.Tech.) in Electrical Engineering (2010-2014) from [Indian Institute of Technology,Hyderabad, India](http://www.iith.ac.in).
+I have Bachelor of Technology (B.Tech.) in Electrical Engineering (2010-2014) from [Indian Institute of Technology,Hyderabad, India](http://www.iith.ac.in).
 In final year, I worked with [Dr. Sumohana Channappayya](https://www.iith.ac.in/~sumohana/) on Multiple Target Tracking.

-I worked on document analysis to facilitate information extraction form images and camera scanned docs.
-I have also worked on chromosome classification, hand gesture detection, indoor localisation, hands free AR based inspection, head motion tracking and multiple object tracking.

 Take a look at my recent and old [Projects](https://gaurav16gupta.github.io/projects).